brev-dev/LORA_esp8266_sensor_MQTT_bridge/README.md

 Respect the fair-use transmission time per sensor of 30 seconds per day.
 The Semtec "LORA Calculator" tool gives the airtime (and therefore the minimum time between readings) for different radio settings.
 Or there's an online tool [here](https://loratools.nl/#/airtime).

+### Example settings
-In order for the signal from a sensor in the basement of an apartment block to reliably reach a receiver four floors above, I use the following settings:
+Here's what I use to maximize range with multiple obstacles.
+With this, I can reliably get a signal from a sensor in the basement to a receiver four floors above:
 - tx_power_level = 20
 - signal_bandwidth = 40E3
 - spreading_factor = 11